 The absence of fully enacted General Funds Budgets for Fiscal Year 2016 and Fiscal Year 2017 contributed to a significant backlog of unpaid bills.
-The Comptroller's estimate of the amount of unpaid bills as of March 1, 2019 was approximately \$7.9 billion.
-A current estimate of unpaid bills is available on the GOMB website.
-See APPENDIX F-WEBSITE INDEX.
-The backlog of bills held by the Comptroller and the State agencies may increase unless balanced budgets are enacted in the future or other measures are taken to pay down the backlog.
+The Comptroller's estimate of the amount of unpaid bills as of August 31, 2020 was approximately \$7.3 billion.
+The backlog of bills held by the Comptroller and the State agencies may increase if unbalanced budgets are enacted in the future or other measures are not taken to pay down the backlog.